Warbo/chriswarbo-net/projects/nixos/2024-01-23-nix_cache_on_lan.md

 service is tunneling the socket).
 When I'm *not* on my LAN, the socket will disappear and Nix will complain; which I can avoid by passing it `--option extra-substituters ''`.
-However, this cache is currently rather useless, since we're not writing anythign to it!
+However, this cache is currently rather useless, since we're not writing anything to it!
 To achieve this, we use Nix's "post-build hook".
 Here's the script I'm using, which is adapted from that given in the Nix manual: